 By the Fancy Comma, LLC Team

 Many people dream of writing a book someday.
 Did you know you can self-publish books for free on Amazon?
-This includes both electronic (eBook) and print (paperback) versions.
+This includes both electronic (eBook) and print (paperback and/or hardcover) versions.
 Amazon makes it easy for authors to self-publish and gain exposure via an Author page once they’ve published their first book.
 The online retailer also pays royalties based on book sales, so that you can earn money from publishing.

 Keep in mind that, while these steps are simple, they are not always the most straightforward.
 Reviewing your manuscript for errors, both in the writing process and in the book formatting process, can be very time-consuming.
 If you find the minutiae of these steps to be a hassle, you can hire someone to complete them for you.
 Yet, if you’re willing to learn them yourself, you can self-publish for free.